| |

 |

-Ascenseur Pour l'Échafaud (Lift to the Scaffold, 1958) Louis Malle
+Ascenseur Pour l'Échafaud (Elevator to the Gallows, 1958) Louis Malle

 In his debut feature, Louis Malle captures the beauty of Jeanne Moreau, the brilliant camerawork of Henri Decae, and the musical genius of Miles Davis in a tightly constructed film noir.] |